Canadian Dollar (CAD): Symbol, Abbreviation & Currency Code

-One Canadian dollar is divided into 100 cents.
-The Canadian dollar is sometimes nicknamed the “loonie” (after the loon bird depicted on the C$1 coin) and is managed by the Bank of Canada.
-It has been freely floating against other currencies since June 1970.
+One Canadian dollar divides into 100 cents.
+The full name is the Canadian dollar, nicknamed the “loonie” after the loon bird on the C$1 coin.
+It is managed by the Bank of Canada and has floated freely against other currencies since June 1970.

-Within Canada, the Canadian dollar is written simply as $ — a price of $50 in Toronto, Vancouver, or Montreal is understood to mean 50 Canadian dollars.
-In international and financial contexts, the prefix C$ (or, less commonly, Can$) is used to distinguish the Canadian dollar from the US dollar (US$), Australian dollar (A$), and other dollar currencies.
+Within Canada, the Canadian dollar is written simply as $ — a price of $50 in Toronto, Vancouver or Montreal means 50 Canadian dollars.
+In international and financial contexts, the prefix C$, CA$ or (less commonly) Can$ is used to distinguish the Canadian dollar from the US dollar (US$), Australian dollar (A$) and other dollar currencies.
+All three variants mean the same thing.

-For banking, FX trades, SWIFT transfers, and international invoicing, the three-letter ISO code CAD is the standard abbreviation.
+For banking, FX trades, SWIFT transfers and international invoicing, the three-letter ISO code CAD is the standard abbreviation — also called the currency’s short form or acronym.
 The numeric ISO code is 124.
-Canadian banknotes and coins display values in both English and French — the only G7 currency to do so.
+Canadian banknotes and coins display values in both English and French, the only G7 currency to do so.

-The most common conventions for writing a Canadian dollar amount in formal or international contexts:
+The most common conventions for writing a Canadian dollar amount in formal or international contexts are:

 CAD 100